IBM/cloudant-kafka-connector/README.md

     predicates.isNullRecord.type=org.apache.kafka.connect.transforms.predicates.RecordIsTombstone
     ```

-1. If you would like to use the message key as the value for `_id` field, use the custom `KeyToDocId` transform that is bundled with this library:
+4. If you would like to use the message key as the value for `_id` field, use the custom `KeyToDocId` transform that is bundled with this library:
     ```
     transforms=KeyToDocId
     transforms.KeyToDocId.type=com.ibm.cloudant.kafka.transforms.KeyToDocId
     ```
-    Note: The `_id` must exist in your message value schema.
-If it does not exist, a warning message will print in the logging and the message will be unmodified.
+    Note: If a string `_id` field does not exist in the message value schema a modified schema will be created and included in the transformed message.
+    This transform **only** supports message keys of string type.
+All other types will be ignored and the message will be left unmodified.
+Complex keys or other data types
+    will need to be transformed into a string before running this SMT.

 **Note**: For any of the SMTs above, if the field does not exist it will skip over that message and continue processing the next message.